UofU-Cryosphere/snow-aso/point_cloud/README.md

 * `basin_data.py`

-Contains dictionaries for study areas with their bounding box and EPSG codes
+Contains dictionaries for study areas with their bounding box and EPSG codes.

 * `create_dem_lidar.json`